TransRUPNet for Improved Polyp Segmentation: Conclusion

 \section{Conclusion}

 In this study, we proposed TransRUPNet architecture by leveraging a pre-trained Pyramid Vision Transformer (PVT) as an encoder and incorporating a simple residual block for accurate polyp segmentation.
 The experimental results on various in-distribution and OOD datasets demonstrate that TransRUPNet can provide real-time feedback with high accuracy and perform significantly well on OOD datasets compared to the existing methods.
 By addressing the challenge of OOD generalization and providing reliable polyp segmentation results, TransRUPNet can be the strong benchmark for developing computer-aided diagnostic support systems in colonoscopy.
+In the future, we plan to collect more datasets from different parts of the world and build a foundational model for polyp segmentation and detection in colonoscopy.